 I got into organizing social events in February 2016 on meetup.com after having been an enthusiastic attendee for several years, so as to be able to curate the venues and quality of experiences for myself and others.
 This led to organizing three social groups, viz.
 Yonge Socialites, Exotic Food Club and Daytime Social.

 I made a friend on there who was instrumental with her portfolio management proposal in inspiring me to get into stock investing as 2017 drew to a close.
 It felt incredible to meet up with a former OS/2 evangelist I reached out to on social media, who I had briefly spoken with in Q&A at IBM’s OS/2 Warp 3 launches in Singapore and Mumbai almost 22 years ago, and we met on his then former and my current turf.

-My passion for beauty led me to pursue photography at university in the Spring of 2019 and realize I have an eye for curation.
-It also made me realize that educational institutions like Ryerson U which I had attended, are not for me as they taught me nothing about capturing beauty, instead being focused on commercial photography and financial gain for their own pension funds.
-A fellow student had duplicated my composition upon the model asking her to follow my lead to which I had no issue, but hers paled (literally the opposite, considering it’s the paleness of the model I got right in addition to the composition) so she got to the teacher to make me withdraw my work under threat of plagiarism, and the very model that asked her to take the shot like I did, had her back when I defended that I had taken the shot first.
-I was asked to be silent, so I withdrew from Ryerson.
+My passion for beauty led me to pursue photography at university in the Spring of 2019.
+It made me realize that educational institutions like Toronto Metropolitan University (formerly Ryerson U) which I had attended, are not for me as they taught me nothing about capturing beauty.
+A fellow student had duplicated my composition upon the model asking her to follow my lead – to which I had no issue, but hers paled (literally the opposite, considering it’s the paleness of the model I got right in addition to the inverted composition) in comparison, so she got to the teacher to make me withdraw my work under threat of being cited for plagiarism.
+The model that had explicitly asked that student to compose the shot as I did had her back when I defended that I had taken the shot first.
+I was aggressively silenced, so I withdrew from Ryerson.
+While there I came to learn that I have an eye for curation and I leverage that to beautify my living space more so after the realization.